brajesh-kumar09/footcap/README.md

 - Homepage with featured shoes and categories
 - Simple **Sign Up** and **Login** functionality (data stored on frontend only)
-- Responsive layout for desktop and mobile
+- Responsive layout for desktop
 - Fully functional UI for browsing shoes

 ---